Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/worldguard.md

 ### What does the plugin do?

-WorldGuard protects your Minecraft world by allowing you to define regions with specific falgs(rules).
+WorldGuard protects your Minecraft world by allowing you to define regions with specific flags(rules).
 You can prevent griefing, control mob spawning, manage PvP, and customize many other settings per area.

 ### Region setup
 How to Create a Simple Region and Set Flags